1. About loratadine

 How to take it

 Swallow ordinary loratadine tablets with a drink of water, milk or juice.
-If the tablet has a score line, you can break it in half if you find it hard to swallow it whole.
+If the tablet has a score line across the middle, you can break it in half if you find it hard to swallow it whole.
 Do not chew it.

 Melt-in-the-mouth tablets dissolve instantly on your tongue without needing a drink.
 Be careful not to crush them when you take them out of the packet.

 Loratadine liquid may be easier for children to take than tablets.
 The medicine will come with a plastic syringe or spoon to help you measure out the right dose.
-If you don't have a syringe or spoon, ask your pharmacist for one.
-Do not use a kitchen teaspoon as it will not give the right amount.
+If you do not have a syringe or spoon, ask your pharmacist for one.
+Do not use a kitchen teaspoon as it will not measure the right amount.